layershift/enscale-docs/pages/04.account-and-billing/04.trial-account/02.quickstart-app/docs.10.md

 Congratulations!
 You've completed our Quickstart app, now all that's left is to claim your reward.
 Click the **Claim reward** button to receive your reward.

 !!!!
 The bonus is only awarded once per account after all the goals in the application are completed.
-Play fair. ;)
+Play fair. :wink: